kevinyswong/kevinyswong.github.io/index.md

 canvas, the red consuming my entire field of vision, and I felt shivers running down my spine.
 Staring straight ahead, I felt transported to another realm, and what ran through me for a full minute was a whole world of sensory saturation.
-The canvas encased all passion, all desire, all rage, all triumph, surging excitement, jubilation: the sublime.
+The canvas encased all passion, all desire, all rage, all triumph, and it was surging excitement, jubilation: the sublime.
 What I felt was nothing less than the chaos of the universe, human folly, birth and death, our meaningless motions, coming together in a form so simple.
-It is an overflowing power even though the painting does not labor over enumerating all human mistakes under the sky, it does not have any semblance of a character or story, it doesn't have any material substance other than color and size, for this is what we have in the
+It is an overflowing power even though the painting does not laboriously enumerate all human mistakes under the sky, it does not have any semblance of a character or story, it doesn't have any material substance other than color and size, for this impalpability mirrors what we have in the end: nothing.
-end: nothing.
 And this sensory experience is the meaning of the work, needing no other indication than the title: Man Heroic Sublime.
-I've seen some attempt to approach the painting using the traditional methods, examining its construction and the artist's background.
+Some attempt to approach the painting using traditional methods, examining its construction and the artist's background.
 To do so is to have missed the point.
 They place undue emphasis on the vertical lines, the zips, and deconstruct the order in which Newman painted them—it's a rather simple exercise of withholding some vertical space with tape and then either painting between a pair or painting around one.
 But this is not the right way to look at the painting, and we do not understand the painting through its technicalities any more than we get closer to understanding what enables life by analyzing the brain's atomic makeup.
 The zips merely serve to provide a sense of size for a painting that stands taller than any viewer.
 </p>

 <p>